Leg fetishism: Historical and cultural background

-Areas of the body deemed sexually-desirable are affected by contemporary social norms and dress codes.
+Areas of the body deemed sexually desirable are affected by contemporary social norms and dress codes.
 A substantial portion of Victorian men famously boasted a knee or ankle fetish.
 This is due to the modesty of the nineteenth century which considered bare legs in public scandalous.

 In the modern era, leg fetishes can often manifest as a subconscious byproduct of western media.
 Whereas many other cultures consider public display of the legs scandalous, the vast majority of western culture has normalized exhibition of the legs.
 In many other countries, shorts which reach at or below the knee are considered sufficiently modest.
 Yet much of western media promotes viewing female thighs.
 A study on sexual imagery in magazine advertising found that in 2003, 78% of women in magazine advertisements were sexually attired, much attributable to the category of "very short shorts".
 It is this consistent interaction with media which some ascribe to the fetishism of the legs.
+In this era, the knee-length dressing is mainly considered modest.
+Because, they cover the private parts and their adjacent parts (i.e., the thighbone) perfectly.

 The widespread social acceptance of women showing their legs in public can subconsciously affect men's perceptions.
 In a 1981 study, both male and female subjects rated their first impressions of female job applicants in 12 outfits.
 The study supported that, "Male subjects found female models more physically attractive and more likable in short shorts and short skirts compared with regular lengths."